Kentucky-Fried-Circuits/DataGS/README.md

 argument.
 The program itself is then started with `packageName.className`.
 Or `dataGS.DataGS`.

 <a name="website"></a>
-## MagWeb Pro Website
+## Website
+DataGS has a built in web server.
 The website included in the /www/ directory was created to display information recieved from a magnum inverter.
 The website includes pages for Current Conditions, Current Settings, and Historical Data.
 These webpages use ajax to retrieve data from the json pages created by DataGS.

 <a name="conditions"></a>
 ### Current Conditions